Nomad-Media/samples-python/saved_search/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets saved searches.](ref:getsavedsearches)
+> For more information about the API call used go to [Get Saved Searches](https://developer.nomad-cms.com/docs/get-saved-searches)

 ## Get Search Saved